Vendéen Palet: Required equipment

 Each team has six "palets" or disks.
 Each palet is numbered in order to be identified on the plank.
 A last palet, called the master or "le petit" (the little), is smaller and often of a different color from the other palets.
-The plank is 45cm squared, at least 20kg, and made of lead.
+The plank is 45 cm squared, at least 20 kg, and made of lead.

 Rules

 Goals

 The Vendéen Palet is played to 11 or 13 points, 15 in final, in teams of 1 to 3 players.
-The goal is to throw the palet as close as possible to the master, without touching the floor, on the plank located 380cm away from the thrower for cast iron palets or at 280cm away for brass palets.
+The goal is to throw the palet as close as possible to the master, without touching the floor, on the plank located 380 cm away from the thrower for cast iron palets or at 280 cm away for brass palets.
 Each palet placed on the plank close to the master thrown by a same team score points.

 Scoring

 Each palet that is closer to the master than the closest palet of the other team scores one point.